openthread/ot-docs/site/en/codelabs/openthread-simulation/index.lab.md

 Done
 ```

-On Node 2, bring up the network interface and join the network:
+On Node 2 (third terminal window), bring up the network interface and join the network:

 ```console
 > ifconfig up